Skip to content

 Those with qualifying income of between £30,000 and up to £50,000 will be mandated from April 2027.

-Qualifying income is any monies received before expenses are taken away, otherwise known as Turnover.
+Note: Qualifying income is any monies received before expenses are taken away, otherwise known as Turnover.
 This is usually box 15 (SA103F) or box 9 (SA103S).

 No, this is mandatory if you meet the income thresholds